AsherJingkongChen/auto-media-type/README.md

 ## What is it for?

 With `auto-media-type`, you can complete the missing media type on every `File` instance.
 It works in modern JavaScript runtimes.
-Thanks for every generous open-source contributor.
+Thanks for all great polyfill library contributors.

 We've provided a simple API for you.
 You can obtain `auto-media-type` from NPM.
 Please see the section ["How to Obtain"](#how-to-obtain).